AirArmsBusinessEurope

 According to BAE Systems, the Striker II “gives pilots unparalleled situational awareness, next generation EBAPS™ (Electron Bombarded Active Pixel Sensor) night vision, optional 3D audio, and battle proven target tracking technology — all in an integrated, visor-projected digital HMD system.”

-The defense firm secured a 40-million-pound ($50.62 million) development contract from the UK for the system last year.
+The defense firm secured a 40-million-pound ($50.62 million) development contract for the system from the UK last year.

 The German investment will extend the UK development contract, paving the way for the participation of Germany and Italy in the project.
 Procurement is expected from 2027.

-“Digitalization of Land-Based Operations”
+‘Digitalization of Land-Based Operations’

-Apart from training, the amount also covers the construction and roll out of training facilities for the program.
+Apart from training, the amount also covers the construction and rollout of training facilities for the program.

 Related Articles